Milltown Cemetery attack: Attack

 Three people were killed while pursuing Stone, Catholic civilians Thomas McErlean (20) and John Murray (26) and IRA member Caoimhín Mac Brádaigh (30), also known as Kevin Brady.
 During the attack, about 60 people were wounded by bullets, grenade shrapnel and fragments of marble and stone from gravestones.
 Among those wounded was a pregnant mother of four, a 72-year-old grandmother, and a ten-year-old boy.
 Some fellow loyalists said that Stone made the mistake of throwing his grenades too soon; the death toll would likely have been much higher had the grenades exploded in mid-air, "raining lethal shrapnel over a wide area".

-A white van that had been parked on the hard shoulder of the motorway suddenly drove off as Stone fled from the angry crowd.
+A white van that had been parked on the hard shoulder of the motorway was suddenly driven off as Stone fled from the angry crowd.
 There was speculation that the van was part of the attack, but the RUC said it was part of a police patrol, and that the officers sped off because they feared for their lives.
 Stone said he had arranged for a getaway car, driven by a UDA member, to pick him up on the hard shoulder of the motorway, but the driver allegedly "panicked and left".
 By the time Stone reached the motorway, he had seemingly run out of ammunition.
 He ran out onto the road and tried to stop cars, but was caught by the crowd, beaten, and bundled into a hijacked vehicle.
 Armed RUC officers in Land Rovers quickly arrived, "almost certainly saving his life".
 They arrested him and took him to Musgrave Park Hospital for treatment of his injuries.
-The whole event had been recorded by television news cameras.
+The whole event was recorded by television news cameras.